10 Interesting Facts about Lima

 2. Lima’s pre-Columbian buildings

 Lima’s history dates thousands of years before the Spanish conquest.
 In fact, you can see the remains of older civilizations that inhabited the desert and made it possible for water to reach the entire city through the canals they built.
-Before the Incas, the dominant culture in Lima was the Yschmas, who left remnants of their temples and administrative centers like Pachacamac and the Huaca Pucllana, which can still be visited today.
-Why wait till Cusco to see amazing pre-Hispanic buildings?
+Before the Incas, the dominant culture in Lima was the Yschmas, who left remnants of their temples and administrative centers like Pachacamac and Huaca Pucllana, which can still be visited today.
+Why wait until Cusco to see amazing pre-Hispanic buildings?

 Huaca Pucllana was discovered in the 1980s during excavation work and has been restored for tourist visits.
 On the top of the pyramid, there is a temple that would have been used for rituals and religious ceremonies.
 Inside Huaca Pucllana, numerous objects and human remains have also been found.
 Visit when you are in Miraflores on your Peru vacation package!